 *Spoilers abound*

 Picture this: you wake up one sunny morning and go outside to get the mail.
-It’s a warm, 73°F day with a light breeze that gently wafts through your hair, and you think wow, what a perfect day to go hiking!
-So off you go hiking.
+It’s a warm, 73°F day with a light breeze that gently wafts through your hair.
+You think to yourself, wow, what a perfect day to go hiking!
+So off you go.

-But two-thirds of the way through your hike, the temperature drops below 0, a blizzard blows in, and basically you die.
+Two-thirds of the way through your hike, the temperature drops below 0, a blizzard blows in, and you die.
 Because you may have been ready to hike in 73°F sunny weather.
 But in your Fabletics leggings and tank top, you’re not at all prepared to hike in a blizzard.

 That’s essentially what reading Days of Hana is like.